chrislopo/wpfactory-delivery-time/README.md

-# wpfactory-delivery-time
+# Delivery Time for Woocommerce
-Custom plugin made as a WP Factory task for displaying delivery time on single and archive pages.
+Custom Wordpress plugin made for WP Factory.

+It displays a delivery time info on single and archive pages.